 The SH-2G Super Seasprite is an anti-submarine/anti-surface warfare helicopter developed by Kaman Corporation.
-It is currently in service with the Egyptian Navy, Polish Navy and the Royal New Zealand Navy.
+It is currently in service with the Egyptian Air Force, Polish Navy, Peruvian Navy and the Royal New Zealand Navy.

 The SH-2G was primarily developed as an ASW helicopter for the US Navy and the first international SH-2G was delivered to Egypt in 1997.
 The helicopter was retired from the US Navy in May 2001.

-The Super Seasprite can be equipped with a multi-mode radar, FLIR system, active dipping sonar, sonobuoys, and acoustic processing unit.
+The Super Seasprite can be equipped with a multi-mode radar, FLIR system, active dipping sonar, sonobuoys, and an acoustic processing unit.
 The combination of homing torpedoes, depth charges, air-to-surface missiles and machine gun ensures the engagement of surface and submerged targets.
-The helicopter has a maximum range of over 830km and endurance of 3.5 hours.
+The helicopter has a maximum range of more than 830km and an endurance of 3.5 hours.